-Now the fact that you may not be being authentic because you are feeling self conscious or generally less wonderful than you should is not the issue, your unauthentic behaviour will be read that you have something to hide.
+Now the fact that you may not be being authentic because you are feeling self-conscious or generally less wonderful than you should is not the issue, your unauthentic behaviour may be read that you have something to hide.